Menu

 Data Processing and Privacy at Municipalities

 Is this actually allowed with personal data?
-Now that the Personal Data Authority has announced that it will inspect municipalities to check how municipalities handle the personal data and privacy of citizens, it is even more important that municipalities handle this carefully and correctly.
+Now that the Autoriteit Persoonsgegevens has announced that it will inspect municipalities to check how municipalities handle the personal data and privacy of citizens, it is even more important that municipalities handle this carefully and correctly.
 When are we allowed to share data?
 What are the obligations of the municipality?
 How do we guarantee the rights of those involved?

 Read more >